Why should I join MDE?

 In addition to the general membership steps given above, BAM applicants must also complete an Initial Business Questionnaire to give us a sense of needs and resources.

-Upon acceptance into membership, the member is assigned a BAM Team Advisor who works with the member to:
+Upon acceptance into membership, the member is assigned a BAM Team Manager who works with the member to:

 - Build a support team